 Growing up in Chevy Chase, MD, my family had a number of dogs and cats and a general love for animals.
 At Middlebury College, I remained interested in the healthcare profession and majored in neuroscience, though my focus turned to human medicine.
 I spent my summers doing research as well as counseling at the Joslin Diabetes Center in Boston.
 It was not until shortly before my graduation that I revisited my first dream – to become a veterinarian.

 After college, I moved back to DC and began work as a veterinary technician here at Friendship Hospital for Animals.
 I knew right away that I wanted to come back and be a staff veterinarian at this impressive practice.
 I then went to work for the FDA Center for Veterinary Medicine while I applied to vet school.
-I attended the University of Pennsylvania School of Veterinary Medicine and conducted research in different veterinary specialties during my summers, including a return to Friendship to work with Dr. Chand Khanna at the Oncology Services and Animal Clinical Investigation, LLC.
+I attended the University of Pennsylvania School of Veterinary Medicine and conducted research in different veterinary specialties during my summers, including a return to Friendship to work with Dr. Chand Khanna at The Oncology Service and Animal Clinical Investigation, LLC.

 After graduation, I accepted a small animal rotating internship at the Animal Medical Center in New York, NY.
 I saw hundreds of cases and enjoyed the hectic pace of this large non-profit veterinary center.
 After 5 fulfilling years, I was happy to return to Friendship, and my hometown.